-Councillor Joe Fagan Leader of the Council
+Councillor Joe Fagan Leader of the council

-Executive Director of Finance and Corporate Resources' responsibilities
+Executive Director of Finance and Corporate Resources' responsibilities selected suitable accounting policies and then applied them consistently.

 The Executive Director of Finance and Corporate Resources is responsible for the preparation of the council's Annual Accounts in accordance with proper practices as required by legislation and as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Accounting Code).